ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 The italian Ministry of Education, University and Research (MIUR) makes available yearly datasets of school self-evaluations.
 The datasets feature grades and free-text explanations for each grade.

 However, 1328 schools chose not to give any explanations ('Motivazioni non dichiarate'), 6 schools filled the form with a single full-stop ('.').
-It is also interesting that that IC San Giacomo in Trieste is the only school who decided to give an explanation in

 Notwithstanding the presence of explanations, the reasons behind school grades are not clear-cut.
 Schools tend to describe the activities carried out during the academic year, with little explanation on how such activities may have had an impact on their performance.
 Similarly, schoold provide statistics about students performance without discussing the underlying reasons.